CLAY PIGEON KART CLUB

 (b) Post race scrutineering will take place after heats and finals and all the results are deemed provisional until all karts are released by the scrutineers and/or after completion of any judicial or technical procedures, including the testing of fuel, which may take several days.

-18. PRACTICE – Official practice shall be the minimum period specified in MSA Regulations.
+17. PRACTICE – Official practice shall be the minimum period specified in MOTORSPORT UK Regulations.

-19. CADET & JUNIOR INCIDENT MARSHALS – Cadet and Junior Marshals will be allowed on the circuit solely at the discretion of the Clerk of the Course.
+18. CADET & JUNIOR INCIDENT MARSHALS – Marshals for Cadet and Junior classes only will be allowed on the circuit solely at the discretion of the Clerk of the Course.
 These incident marshals must attend a briefing prior to racing and must assist in the starting of ALL competitors and must not time or coach any driver on the circuit.
 Any Incident Marshals found to be contravening this regulation, or any of the regulations set out below will be asked to leave the circuit and could lead to the exclusion of his/her driver from the meeting.

 (a) Only one incident marshal permitted per driver.